-The ONLY Candidate Endorsed by the Marin County Democratic Party, Rep. Jared Huffman, and the Sierra Club, and the Marin Independent Journal!
+The ONLY Candidate Endorsed by the Marin County Democratic Party, Rep. Jared Huffman, the Sierra Club, and the Marin Independent Journal!

 Safe, Healthy, and Affordable Water.
 Cynthia Delivers.